 Going back to history, the Britishers had made uniform laws like the Indian penal code, the Indian Evidence Act, CRPC, and other laws.
 But then what about the laws that were not interpreted, including the personal laws and the customs followed across ages?
 In the year 1946, the constituent assembly adopted a Uniform Civil Code that was opposed by minorities in the constitute assembly.
 It was opposed because of the glooming insecurity among the minorities, who thought that this could deprive their rights.

 Article 44 affirms that every state shall endeavor to secure for its citizens a Uniform Civil Code throughout the territory of India.
-On the other hand, there are a series of bills that were passed to codify Hindu laws including the Hindu Marriage Act, the Hindu succession act, the Hindu minority and guardianship act, the Hindu adoption and the maintenance act. which were known as the Hindu code Bill.
+On the other hand, there are a series of bills that were passed to codify Hindu laws including the Hindu Marriage Act, the Hindu succession act, the Hindu minority and guardianship act, the Hindu adoption, and the maintenance act. which were known as the Hindu code Bill.

 By the way, it would be good to hear that Europe has a Uniform Civil Code, the majority or minorities are ruled by the UCC.
 This makes a country unified and secular.
-Coming back to the Indian perspective, BR Ambedkar while constituting the UCC said that the only Spears which did not have a uniform law, were the marriage and succession laws whereas, on the other hand, laws related to the transfer of property, negotiable instruments, contracts, easements and sales of goods were uniform in nature and followed by all equally.
+Coming back to the Indian perspective, BR Ambedkar while constituting the UCC said that the only Spears which did not have a uniform law, was the marriage and succession laws whereas, on the other hand, laws related to the transfer of property, negotiable instruments, contracts, easements and sales of goods were uniform in nature and followed by all equally.

 The country has been going through a lot of structural changes and there’s no denying that.
 India is undoubtedly the biggest democracy to ever exist, But is ‘one nation, one election’ a devious plot to quash away the democracy or to save it?
 What really is at stake here?
 Explained: One Nation One Election Concept – Big Question to Democracy?